We are hiring a Research Technician

 We expect up to about 40 hours of work a week most of the time (though there are exceptions, they are rare).
 We want you to have a sustainable, healthy relationship with your work and will work with you to determine how you can do that.
 You can expect a mindful ramp-up period with time to learn.
 You can expect a team that listens.
 You can expect to give and provide direct feedback.
 You can expect to be counted on, and you can count on us.
 We care about what you can do and how you do it, not about how (or where) you learned how to do it.
 The ability to communicate clearly and a strong track record of meticulous, considerate work speaks volumes.

 PAY AND BENEFITS

-This is a 1.0 FTE Research Technician II position with an annual salary of $30,000.
+This is a 1.0 FTE Research Technician II position with an annual salary of up to $36,000.